- Roku devices can connect to mobile hotspots, and the process is straightforward for both iPhone and Android devices.

 - Enable the cellular data and hotspot functions on your Android phone.

-For security purposes, we recommend setting a password for your hotspot to prevent unauthorized access.
+For security purposes, I recommend setting a password for your hotspot to prevent unauthorized access.

 - On your Roku, go to the Settings menu and select Network.